 Sarah Long is born and raised in Littleton, Colorado where she received her Doctorate of Physical Therapy in 2016 from the University of Colorado Anschutz Medical Campus.
 Sarah comes from a lifelong passion for pediatric physical therapy and an interest in helping individuals reach their fullest potential.
 She has

 participated in a number of volunteer and work experiences including Aurora Public Schools, Camp Paha, Adam's Camp, and The Healthy Me Project.
 Sarah currently works as a full time employee at KidsCare Home Health providing physical therapy services to kids in the Denver Metro area.
 Sarah is spending her

 Monday's and Saturday's at Carynne4Kids.
 She is very excited to be here!
 Sarah is a member of the American Physical Therapy Association (APTA) and registered with the American Hippotherapy Association (AHA) as a Level 1 therapist.
-During her free time, she enjoys training her horse, Astro, as well as hiking, running, raising her stepdaughter, and coming soon baby Kirby in June 2019!
+During her free time, she enjoys training her horse, Astro, as well as hiking, running, raising her stepdaughter and new baby son Daniel!

 If you have a special need for encouragement, counsel, or a hospital visit, Gwen is available at or 303.520.1314.
 To read more about Gwen and her story, click here.